The People of KRMA - Instructor Profiles

-Dai Sempai Morgan Scott, 2nd Degree Black Belt (Nidan)
+Sensei Morgan Scott, 3rd Degree Black Belt (Sandan)

 He has lived and trained in South Korea for 10 years, training in Korean martial arts called Tukkong Moosool, Hapkido and Gongkwon Yusul.
 “These experiences have shown me how important it is to continue seeking information and making an effort to develop as a martial artist, teacher and person”.

 Morgan particularly enjoys practising kata, small circle applications and control holds.
-He is currently working as a secondary school teacher and aims to create a positive and safe atmosphere for learning in his dojo and his classroom.
+He is currently working as a secondary school teacher where he aims to create a positive and safe atmosphere for learning in his dojo and his classroom.